abdullatif14/alx-system_engineering-devops/0x01-shell_permissions/README.md

-(3) A script that prints out all the current user is part of
+(3) Script that prints all the groups the current user is part of